moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Specific Protocol Considerations {#proto-cons}

+### Network Entities

+As use cases cover various scenarios of both tranmitting and receiving media from entities (many of whom this happens concurrently) the protocol should consist of the following types of entities:

+Publisher
+: An entity which transmits media over the protocol, either from a source such as a camera and/or microphone, from files on storage, or contributed from a different protocol.

+Subscriber
+: An entity that receives media with no further onwards journey, to store and/or present the media.

+Relay
+: An entity which receives media from one or more entities and subsequently transmits the media to one or more entities.
+Relays can modify the media in any way, such as adding, replacing or removing media, converting the media where the relay has access to unencrypted media or the ability to decrypt it.

 ### Common push protocol for ingest and distribution

 ### Allow configurable latency - live streaming , interactive, media conferencing